-December 28, 2016
+January 4, 2017

 Sports

+Reagan still adjusting after returning from foot injury, but shows several promising signs

-Girls hoops drops close game to highly ranked Mansfield
+Girls hoops drops game to highly ranked Mansfield

-Dragons improve significantly in 4th quarter after rocky middle
+Pesky Dragons improve significantly in 4th quarter following rocky middle, difficult shooting stretch